-The COVID-19 pandemic is negatively impacting worldwide economic and commercial activity and financial markets, as well as increasing demand for certain components that we use in our Talis One system.
-Certain manufacturers of multiple components of our Talis One system are unable to provide such components to us, or are unable to provide such components on reasonable timelines, without a requirement from the government to do so pursuant to the DPA.
+The COVID-19 pandemic continues to negatively impact worldwide economic and commercial activity and financial markets, as well as increasing demand for certain components that we use in our Talis One system.
+Certain manufacturers of multiple components of our Talis One system may be unable to provide such components to us, or are unable to provide such components on reasonable timelines, without a requirement from the government to do so pursuant to the DPA.
 Our RADx contract was previously modified to incorporate a priority rating of DO pursuant to the DPA.
 This allowed us to place the same priority rating on orders for industrial resources that we need to fulfill our rated order with our suppliers.
-While our contract with RADx, which was set to expire July 30, 2021, has been amended to extend the performance period to October 31, 2021, the DPA rating was not concurrently extended and therefore expired as of July 30, 2021. .
-COVID-19 has also resulted in significant business and operational disruptions, including business closures, supply chains disruptions, travel restrictions, stay-at-home orders and limitations on the availability of workforces.
-We expect that COVID-19 precautions will directly or indirectly impact the timeline for some of our planned clinical trials for our non-COVID-19 related products in development and we are continuing to assess the potential impact of the COVID-19 pandemic on our current and future business and operations, including our expenses and clinical trials, as well as on our industry and the healthcare system.
-The full impact of COVID-19 is unknown and is rapidly evolving.
-The extent to which COVID-19 negatively impacts our business and operations will depend on the severity, location and duration of the effects and spread of COVID-19, the actions undertaken by national, regional and local governments and health officials to contain the virus or treat its effects, how quickly and to what extent economic conditions improve and normal business and operating conditions resume, and whether the supply of components will remain sufficient to satisfy market demand and any impact on its pricing.
-To the extent the COVID-19 pandemic adversely affects our business and financial results, it may also have the effect of heightening many of the other risks described in this "Risk factors" section, such as those relating to our reliance on a limited number of suppliers and our need to raise additional capital to fund our existing operations.
+While our contract with RADx, which was originally set to expire July 30, 2021, was amended to extend the performance period to January 30, 2022, the DPA rating was not extended and expired.
+COVID-19 has also resulted in significant business and operational disruptions, including business closures, supply chain disruptions, travel restrictions, stay-at-home orders and limitations on the availability of workforces.
+COVID-19 precautions may directly or indirectly impact the timeline for some of our planned clinical trials for our non-COVID-19 related products in development, and we are continuing to assess the potential impact of the COVID-19 pandemic on our current and future business and operations, including our expenses and clinical trials, as well as on our industry and the healthcare system.
+Although local jurisdictions have subsequently lifted stay-at-home orders and moved to the opening of businesses, worker shortages, vaccine and testing requirements, new variants of COVID-19 and other health and safety recommendations have impacted the ability of businesses to return to pre-pandemic levels of activity and employment.
+While the overall economy has improved, disruptions to supply chains continue and significant inflation has been seen in the market.
+The extent to which COVID-19 negatively impacts our business and operations will depend on how quickly and to what extent economic conditions improve and normal business and operating conditions resume, and whether the supply of components will remain sufficient to satisfy market demand and any impact on its pricing.
+If the adverse effects of the COVID-19 pandemic continue for a prolonged period or result in sustained economic stress, higher inflation levels or recession, many of the other risks described in this "Risk Factors" section could be exacerbated, such as those relating to our reliance on a limited number of suppliers, our need to raise additional capital to fund our existing operations and our ability to procure sufficient supplies for our instruments and cartridges, at the level of quality we need, and at a commercially reasonable cost.